 The currency of Morocco is MAD or Moroccan dirhams.
 But Euros and USD are widely accepted.
 You will find currency change offices in the medina, airports, etc. Unfortunately, no Canadian dollars.

 Travel within Morocco Morocco Tips

-Morocco has good bus network.
+Morocco has a good bus network.
 Buses are safe and clean and run as per schedule.
-CTM is the widely recognized bus network.
+CTM is a widely recognized bus network.
 Buses are also one of the inexpensive ways to travel in Morocco.

 Tours are always an option to get from point A to Point B with a guide.
 Browse for tours in Morocco.

 Taxis are available for travel within the city.
-Petit taxis (small) are cheaper then Grand taxis.
+Petit taxis (small) are cheaper than Grand taxis.
 They are safe to travel.